marcvaldez/Socket-Programming-Tutorial/README.md

 }
 ```

 The above code first validates user input then creates a socket similar to how we did it in the server application.
-Instead of binding into an IP address and port, we directly call the connect() method.
+Instead of binding into an IP address and port, we directly call the socket's connect() method and specify the IP address and port number we want to connect to.
+The connect() method also automatically assigns the local machine's IP address to the socket and finds an unused ethereal port for the socket to use.

+After connecting the socket, we send a message the same way we did in the server application.
+Then we also create a loop similar to what we did in the server app for reading data from the socket and converting the data into a UTF-8 encoded string.
+We then display the string containing the server's response by appending it to the contents of the txtResponse textbox.

 ## Part 3: Putting It All Together